CodeSpire-Solutions/RadioCore/README.md

 #### Description

-> RadioCore is an App that allow you to hear RadioPSR with an Discord RPC an directly from the PC without needing a Browser.
+> RadioCore is an App that allows you to hear RadioPSR with an Discord RPC and directly from the PC without needing a Browser.
 And by the way support RadioPSR!

 <img src= "./assets/images/radiocore.png" alt="your-image-description" width="250" style="border-radius:75;">